| Agnes Melanie Dickson as a debutante, 1890 |

 Which I’m now going to hasten back to. 😉 If you haven’t seen the cover of said book, Circle of Spies, yet on Facebook, be sure to come back on Wednesday for a peek, and some fun behind-the-scenes I’ve learned about it since describing it to y’all last week!

 Roseanna M. White is a bestselling, Christy Award winning author who has long claimed that words are the air she breathes.
-When not writing fiction, she’s homeschooling her two kids, editing, designing book covers, and pretending her house will clean itself.
-Roseanna is the author of a slew of historical novels that span several continents and thousands of years.
+Having successfully launched two homeschool grads, she now spends her time writing fiction, designing book covers, and pretending her house will clean itself.
+Roseanna is the author of a slew of historical novels that span several continents and thousands of years, as well as a fantasy series and contemporary mysteries and romances.
 Spies and war and mayhem always seem to find their way into her books…to offset her real life, which is blessedly ordinary.